Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Book a tour of the Jewish Quarter

-3. Take a boat trip on the Vistula River.
+3. Take a cruise on the Vistula River

 Although summer is usually considered the best time to visit Krakow, it does have one small drawback: the crowds of tourists in many streets.
-A possible option to avoid them for a while is to take a short boat trip on the Vistula River.
+A possible option to avoid them for a while is to book a cruise on the Vistula River.

-This trip will allow you to visit part of the city in a more relaxed and peaceful way, something you will appreciate after visiting the bustling Market Square, for example.
+This trip will allow you to visit part of the city in a more relaxed and quiet way, something you will be grateful for after visiting the bustling Market Square, for example.

 Book a cruise on the Vistula River

-6. Attend a performance of the Summer Opera Festival
+6. Attend a performance at the Summer Opera Festival

 Summer Opera Festival| ©Ryszard Kornecki|